osg-htc/docs/docs/other/monitor-kubernetes-kuantifier.md

                PROMETHEUS_SERVER: prometheus-server.monitoring.svc.cluster.local

-1. (Optional) If Prometheus in your cluster is configured to require authentication, an authentication header can be specified via a key within an already-existing [Secret](kubernetes-secret) in the namespace:
+1. (Optional) If Prometheus in your cluster is configured to require authentication, an authentication header can be specified via a key within an already-existing [Service Account API Token](kubernetes-secret) in the namespace:

        :::yaml
        processor:
          prometheus_auth:
-           secret: <secret name>
+           secret: <service account secret name>
-           key: <key in secret containing auth header>
+           key: token

+       !!! note
+       API Token-based authentication is required by default in OpenShift.
+Prometheus instances installed via the community helm charts are unauthenticated by default.

 1. (Optional) Update the frequency of the Kuantifier Reporting job.
 This may be useful for debugging.